flat3/lodata/doc/making-requests/requesting-data.md

 </code-block>
 </code-group>

+OData URLs are case-sensitive, make sure you're using the right casing for your entity sets!

 ## Individual Entity by ID

 The requests below return an individual entity of type Person by the given ID 'michael-caine'.